samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 10 minutes

-For the duration, you can comprehend and verbally communicate with Beasts, and you can use any of the [Influence](/sources/dnd/free-rules/rules-glossary#InfluenceAction) action’s skill options with them.
+For the duration, you can comprehend and verbally communicate with Beasts, and you can use any of the [Influence](/sources/dnd/free-rules/rules-glossary#InfluenceAction) action's skill options with them.

-Most Beasts have little to say about topics that don’t pertain to survival or companionship, but at minimum, a Beast can give you information about nearby locations and monsters, including whatever it has perceived within the past day.
+Most Beasts have little to say about topics that don't pertain to survival or companionship, but at minimum, a Beast can give you information about nearby locations and monsters, including whatever it has perceived within the past day.

 ---